 Chamomile tea is a natural home remedy dating back centuries.
 Proponents rave about the beverage’s numerous health benefits, while others believe science has yet to prove that it can help with curing illnesses.
-Wherever you fall on this spectrum, chamomile tea can be an enjoyable beverage.
+Wherever you fall on this spectrum, organic chamomile tea can be an enjoyable beverage.

-Best Chamomile Tea Online
+Best Organic Chamomile Tea Online

 Then, pour the boiling water into the cup and steep for five to seven minutes.
 Afterward, take out the infuser or strain the tea leaves.
 And that’s all there is to it!

 To brew Matricaria Chamomilla, we recommend investing in a tea infuser.
 To get the most out of your chamomile tea, harvest the herbs yourself.
-One thing about these flowers is they have a short lifespan, so it is best to use them right away.
+One thing about these pure chamomile flowers is they have a short lifespan, so it is best to use them right away.

-Remove the head of the flower from the stem.
+Remove the head of the chamomile flower from the stem.
 Then, find a mint that complements the apple flavor of the chamomile.
 Next, boil water and add it to your teapot of mint and chamomile.
-Steep for five minutes and enjoy your chamomile tea!
+Steep for five minutes and enjoy your organic chamomile tea!

 If you have experience making chamomile tea, you will love this flower.